Israel, Gaza exchange rocket fire after 2 Palestinians shot on Gaza Strip border

 Feb.
 23 (UPI) -- Israel and Gaza exchanged rocket fire on Sunday after Israeli soldiers shot two Palestinians on the Gaza border.

-Israeli Defense Forces on Sunday announced they have begun striking targets in Gaza after more than 20 rockets were fired from Gaza into Israel earlier in the day.
+Israeli Defense Forces on Sunday announced they have begun striking "Islamic jihad" targets in both Gaza and Syria in retaliation to Gaza firing more than 20 rockets into Israel earlier in the day.

 IDF wrote on Twitter that approximately 10 of the rockets were intercepted by the Iron Dome missile defense system and shared a map of locations in Israel that came under fire.